 What Does Hungary Celebrate On August 20.?

-Festivities start on 20th August with the spectacular fireworks closing the holiday.
+Festivities start already on 18th August with the spectacular fireworks closing the holiday on 20th August, Monday.

 The majority of cafes and restaurants – especially in the city centre – are open though.